 You can also make the Chipotle Hollandaise the night before and re-heat before serving.

-1 – 3 tablespoons chipotle in adobe sauce puree (take a 7 ounce can of chipotle in adobe sauce, put in blender and puree, reserve remainder for another use)
+- 1 (7-ounce can) chipotle in adobo sauce puree – take chipotle in adobo sauce, put in blender and puree, reserve remainder for another use

 Heat a large skillet over medium high heat and crumble in the chorizo.
 Cook, breaking up the sausage with a spatula until it is heated through but not browned.
 Drain off fat and set aside.

 Place 2 fried polenta squares on a plate for each serving.
-Top with one fourth of the chorizo, one fourth of the avocado slices and two poached eggs.
+Top with 1/4 of the chorizo, 1/4 of the avocado slices and two poached eggs.
 Spoon some chipotle hollandaise over each egg and sprinkle with chopped cilantro.
 Serve immediately.

 If not using the hollandaise right away, refrigerate in a tightly cover jar or container and then re-heat the Gluten-free Southwestern Eggs Benedict in the top of a double boiler over barely simmering water, stirring constantly until just warm.